 But, meditation practice has another additional hidden advantage.

 It builds mindfulness, concentration, and focus which together, make building and maintaining discipline even easier.

 8. Meditation improves mindfulness and concentration.

 It’s no secret that meditation involves mindfulness and concentration.
-In meditation, you train your mind to be mindful and maintain that mindfulness for a longer and longer period of time.
+In meditation, you train your mind to be mindful and maintain that mindfulness for a longer period of time.

 This results in better concentration.
 With better concentration comes many-fold benefits.
 You will be able to learn faster, work more effectively and efficiently.
 Also, you will make fewer mistakes.

 As a result of better mindfulness, better concentration, and focus, you will improve your memory too.
 Check this article.

 This report presents a study of a mindfulness meditation program conducted at the University of Massachusetts Center for Mindfulness.
 Using magnetic resonance (MR) images they found increased grey-matter density in the hippocampus, known to be important for learning and memory, and in structures associated with self-awareness, compassion, and introspection.

 This is another additional benefit resulting from improvement in concentration and mindfulness.